Pylons/pyramid/docs/narr/introduction.rst

    framework, so long as your chosen framework fits the requirements of your application.

-Pyramid follows these design and engineering principles:
+:app:`Pyramid` follows these design and engineering principles:

 Simplicity
    :app:`Pyramid` is designed to be easy to use.
 You can get started even if you don't understand it all.
 And when you're ready to do more, :app:`Pyramid` will be there for you.

 Minimalism
    Out of the box, :app:`Pyramid` provides only the core tools needed for nearly all web applications: mapping URLs to code, security, and serving static assets (files like JavaScript and CSS).
 Additional tools provide templating, database integration and more.
 But with :app:`Pyramid` you can *"pay only for what you eat"*.

 Documentation
    :app:`Pyramid` is committed to comprehensive and up-to-date documentation.